 The MOOP Map is Burning Man’s Leave No Trace record for each year.
 It reflects what the Department of Public Works’ Playa Restoration Team found (and removed) when they conducted their post-event sweep of the Black Rock City event site, ultimately returning the playa to its pristine condition.

-The AfterBurn Report is an annual year-end report which provides Burning Man participants with an up-to-date overview of the Burning Man organization, our objectives and the obstacles we encounter.
-Our hope is that this report will help provide a context for understanding the organization and people behind the event.
+The AfterBurn Report is an annual year-end report which provides Burning Man participants, the media, and the public at large with an up-to-date overview of Burning Man Project and Black Rock City operations, our objectives, and the obstacles we encounter.
+Our hope is that this report will help provide a context for understanding the organization and the people behind the event.
 “Burning Man” is the name we use to define the scope, scale and dynamic nature of what we all do together.

-The Burning Man organization includes a full-time staff, a larger group of part-time seasonal staff, and thousands of volunteers as well as participants who take responsibility for making Burning Man happen.
-The AfterBurn Report explains what our various departments do, why they do it, what changes occur year to year, where Burning Man’s money goes, our successes and failures, and our vision for the future.
+Burning Man Project includes a full-time staff, a larger group of part-time seasonal staff, and thousands of event staff (both paid and volunteer) as well as participants who take responsibility for making Burning Man happen.
+The AfterBurn Report explains what our various departments do, why they do it, what changes occur year to year, where Burning Man Project’s money goes, our successes and failures, and our vision for the future.

 The Census is one of the primary ways the Burning Man organization tracks changes in population, behavior, and attitudes of event participants.
 The more we understand the makeup of Black Rock City and the diverse kinds of Burning Man experiences, the better equipped we are to meet the needs of the community and help Burning Man culture continue to flourish.